Skip to main content

 • Protect your skin with clothing, including a long-sleeved shirt and a hat with a broad brim.

 • Use sunscreen and lip balm with an SPF factor of at least 15.
-Put it on about 20 to 30 minutes before you go outside so your skin can absorb it and reapply every two hours.
+Apply sunscreen about 20 to 30 minutes before you go outside so your skin can absorb it and reapply every two hours.

-• Wear sunglasses/goggles (Wrap-around sunglasses with at least 99 percent UV absorption give the best protection).
+• Wear sunglasses or goggles (wrap-around sunglasses with at least 99% UV absorption provide the best protection).

-• Avoid other sources of UV light such as tanning beds and sun lamps.
+• Avoid other UV light sources, such as tanning beds and sun lamps.

 Resources